Reliable-Information-Lab-HEVS/ACL-2025-Low-perplexity-LLM-generated-sequences/README.md

 # HAIDI-Graphs

 Tool to help with Training Data Attribution.
-It can generate sentences on LLMs, extract low-perplexity regions in its completions and count the number of utterances in their training data using [Infinigram](https://infini-gram.io/).
+It can generate sentences on LLMs, extract low-perplexity regions in its completions and count the number of occurances in their training data using [Infinigram](https://infini-gram.io/).
 It can also generates visualization to see the perplexities of each token and where the low-perplexity regions are.

 The paper is available at https://arxiv.org/abs/2507.01844